paulsung97/Customized_CLIP_Model/README.md

     $ python image_search.py
     ```
    The script will extract the most similar image from the images directory based on the input text and save it to the output file.

+6. Run the script for cosine similarity:
+    ```
+    $ python cos.py
+    ```
+   The script provides a visual representation of the cosine similarity of images and text in the output file.
 ```